By Rachel Fagan, Life Coach

 What comes to your mind when October rolls around?
 I can’t help but smile when I think back to nearly three decades ago when my son, dressed up as a pumpkin, put his tiny hand into my husband’s, and ventured out to experience his first Halloween.
 I can still see his skinny little legs sticking out from under that big, orange pumpkin suit…the little “stem” cap on his head.
 That’s when he earned the affectionate nickname, “little pumpkin.”

-Memories that we make with our kids bring us immeasurable joy, October will end as it always does, on a day when the young and the young at heart indulge in the fun and festivities of "pretend" scary stuff.
+Memories that we make with our kids bring us great joy, October will end as it always does, on a day when the young and the young at heart indulge in the fun and festivities of "pretend" scary stuff.

 As much as I prefer to write about lighthearted things, I am about to switch gears for a bit.
 October is also National Bullying Prevention Month, and there’s no pretense of fun when 160,000 U.S. children stay home from school each day rather than face something that truly is scary: bullying.